Corporate travel management: Travel management lite

-Ground Transportation Management
+Ground transportation management

 A large part of corporate transportation management covers Ground Transportation Management (GTM), which is provided by business travel agencies and business-to-business software vendors for corporate clients to consolidate and streamline the management of their ground transportation suppliers primarily to optimize travel costs, scheduling and organization.

 In the corporate travel management system, GTM companies play a role of aggregator or virtual hubs for all ground transportation-related services.
 They act as mediators using databases, global distribution systems (GDS) and various industry-related platforms such as taxi and ridesharing companies, corporate fleets, public transportation and other alternatives to find optimal journeys for the travel users.

 However, in the 21st century, GTMs' activity is not limited to a database search or benchmark pricing comparisons for transportation needs but encompasses a wide spectrum of business categories including travel assistance, accounting, expenditure management and travel analysis, among others.

 Similar to the other types of transportation management companies, the quality of the company software and its integration with the cloud remain critical for coordination of transportation flow through scaling of different vendors and services to the needs of corporate clients.

 Examples of companies in this category are Gett, AMEX GBT, Amadeus with those in business spend management such as Coupa, Expensify, and ExpenseOut.

 Like most of the companies related to tourism and travel economy, the GMT business sector has been hit hard by the ongoing COVID-19 pandemic and travel restrictions in many countries around the world.
 However, with the vaccinations running in many countries, the GTM sector has shown some signs of recovery.

+Travel risk management

+Travel Risk Management is, according to ISO 31030, a structured, evidence-based framework that helps organizations mitigate hazards associated with business travel.
+It dictates the policies, procedures, and governance needed to identify, assess, and treat travel-related risks.
+This systemic approach ensures employers fulfill their ethical and legal obligations to protect their workforce.
+The ISO norm can be downloaded from the ISO website to implement in an organisation.

+The ISO standard requires measures to control travel risks.
+The aim is not to reduce the travel risk to zero, as this is impossible, but to make it manageable and acceptable.
+These countermeasures, for example, a safe travel course, or medical insurance, are not always easy for every organisation to implement.
+The implementation of these measures can be facilitated by travel risk management (TRM) companies.
+Examples of travel risk management companies include Centre for Safety and Development (CSD), International SOS, Crisis 24, and Control Risks.